-The Hetch Hetchy water is supplemented with surface water from two local watersheds.
-Rainfall and runoff from the 35,000-acre Alameda Watershed in Alameda and Santa Clara counties are collected in the Calaveras and San Antonio reservoirs, and delivered to the Sunol Valley Water Treatment Plant (SVWTP).
-Rainfall and runoff from the 23,000-acre Peninsula Watershed in San Mateo County are stored in the Crystal Springs, San Andreas, and Pilarcitos reservoirs, and delivered to the Harry Tracy Water Treatment Plant.
-Beginning in 2015, the SWRCB approved the SFRWS to use surface water collected in Lake Eleanor, Lake Cherry, Early Intake Reservoir and conveyed via the Lower Cherry Aqueduct, and the associated creeks (collectively known as Upcountry Non-Hetch Hetchy Sources, or UNHHS) as an additional drinking water source.
-The UNHHS water will be treated at the SVWTP prior to service to customers.
-Water at the two treatment plants is subject to filtration, disinfection, fluoridation, and pH adjustment for corrosion control optimization.
+Hetch Hetchy water is supplemented with surface water from two local watersheds.
+Rainfall and runoff from the 35,000-acre Alameda Watershed in Alameda and Santa Clara counties are collected in the Calaveras and San Antonio reservoirs and delivered to the Sunol Valley Water Treatment Plant (SVWTP).
+Rainfall and runoff from the 23,000-acre Peninsula Watershed in San Mateo County are stored in the Crystal Springs, San Andreas, and Pilarcitos reservoirs and delivered to the Harry Tracy Water Treatment Plant.
+In addition to these local sources, the SWRCB-DDW approved the SFPUC to use surface water in Lake Eleanor, Lake Cherry, and the associated creeks all conveyed via the Lower Cherry Aqueduct, Early Intake Reservoir and Tuolumne River (collectively known as Upcountry Non-Hetch Hetchy Sources, or UNHHS) as an additional drinking water source to the SFRWS.
+The UNHHS water, if used, will be treated at the SVWTP prior to service to customers.
+In 2017, SFRWS did not use UNHHS water.
+Water at the two local treatment plants is subject to filtration, disinfection, fluoridation, and pH adjustment for corrosion control optimization.

-As in the past, the Hetch Hetchy Watershed provided the majority of our total, non-Lobos Creek water supply, with the remainder contributed by the two local watersheds in 2015.
+As in the past, the Hetch Hetchy Watershed provided the majority of our total non-Lobos Creek water supply in 2017, with the remainder contributed by the two local watersheds.

 The SFPUC conducts watershed sanitary surveys for Hetch Hetchy source water annually and for local water sources every five years.
-The latest 5-year local sanitary survey was done in 2010.
+The latest local sanitary survey was done in 2016 for the period of 2011-2015.
 In 2015, a special watershed sanitary survey for the upcountry water sources including Cherry Creek, Eleanor Creek, and Lower Cherry Aqueduct was completed as part of the SFPUC's drought response plan efforts.
-These surveys evaluate the sanitary condition, water quality, potential contamination sources, and the results of watershed management activities, and were completed with support from partner agencies including the National Park Service and U.S. Forest Service.
+These surveys evaluated the sanitary condition, water quality, potential contamination sources, and the results of watershed management activities, and were completed with support from partner agencies including the National Park Service and U.S. Forest Service.

 These surveys have identified wildlife, stock, and human activities as potential contamination sources.

-The reports are available for review at the San Francisco District office of SWRCB (contact phone number: 510-620-3474).
+The reports are available for review at the San Francisco District office of SWRCB (contact phone number: (510) 620-3474.